Live Oak High School (Louisiana): Academics

-Live Oak High School features a technical-education curriculum and a college-preparatory curriculum with the option to partake in Advanced Placement (AP) Program.
+Live Oak High School features a technical-education curriculum and a college-preparatory curriculum with the option to partake in Advanced Placement courses.
 Students in the technical-education curriculum are required to complete a minimum of 23 academic units that include 4 in English, 4 in mathematics, 2 in science, 2 in social science, 1.5 in physical education, .5 in health, and 9 in their technical pathway.
 Students in the college-preparatory curriculum are required to complete a minimum of 24 academic units that include 4 in English, 2 in foreign language, 4 in mathematics, 4 in science, 4 in social science, 3 in electives, 1.5 in physical education, .5 in health, and 1 in the arts.

 The technical-education pathway requires students to travel to the Livingston Parish Literacy and Technical Center in Walker, Louisiana, and is shared by all of the high schools in Livingston Parish.
 As of 2019, Live Oak High School offers 23 AP courses for students to earn college credit.
 Included in the 23 AP courses are AP Seminar and AP Research that make up the AP Capstone Program.
 Live Oak was one of the first four high schools to pilot the program in Louisiana and allows high school students to engage in academic research in a field of their choosing.
 The only foreign language offering is Spanish.
 Students may also enroll concurrently at Southeastern Louisiana University.

 For the 2017–2018 school year, Live Oak High School earned an A grade under the Louisiana Department of Education more rigorous grading system with a School Performance Score (SPS) of 110.1.
 This score places Live Oak in the top 5 of high schools in the state of Louisiana.
 The school has a mean ACT score of 21.
 Furthermore, the school has a 95% graduation rate and 64% of its graduates go on to enroll in college.